awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-s3.md

 **Note**
  To integrate your API Gateway API with Amazon S3, you must choose a region where both the API Gateway and Amazon S3 services are available\.
 For region availability, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#apigateway_region)\.

  You may want to import the sample API as an Amazon S3 proxy, as shown in [OpenAPI Definitions of the Sample API as an Amazon S3 Proxy](api-as-s3-proxy-export-swagger-with-extensions.md)\.
-For instructions on how to import an API using the OpenAPI definition, see [Import a REST API into API Gateway](api-gateway-import-api.md)\.
+For instructions on how to import an API using the OpenAPI definition, see [Configuring a REST API Using OpenAPI](api-gateway-import-api.md)\.

  To use the API Gateway console to create the API, you must first sign up for an AWS account\.